 Information on the Dublin procedure

 With respect to the Dublin Regulation, some information is provided to asylum seekers with a document that is given to each person by the Immigration authorities upon their arrival.
 The information is contained in a few short paragraphs and is written in English.
 It does not include information on the consequences of continuing to travel to another EU Member State or absconding from a transfer.
 As a result, the information provided cannot be considered sufficient for asylum seekers to fully understand the way in which the Dublin system functions as well as its consequences.
-According to legal practitioners operating in the field, it appears that Dublin-related information leaflets for adults and unaccompanied children, as included in Annexes X and XI of the Commission Implementing Regulation No 118/2014, are not distributed to asylum seekers.
+Dublin-related information leaflets for adults and unaccompanied children, as included in Annexes X and XI of the Commission Implementing Regulation No 118/2014, are distributed to asylum seekers, including those in detention.

 See Commission Implementing Regulation (EU) No 118/2014 amending Regulation (EC) No 1560/2003 laying down detailed rules for the application of Council Regulation (EC) No 343/2003 establishing the criteria and mechanisms for determining the Member State responsible for examining an asylum application lodged in one of the Member States by a third-country national, OJ 2014 L 39/1.